MicrosoftDocs/quantum-docs/articles/how-to-csharp-qdk-local.md

 ms.subservice: qdk
 ms.topic: how-to
 no-loc: ['Q#', '$$v']
-title: Run a Q# and .NET program on a local quantum simulator
+title: Write a Q# and .NET program to run on a local quantum simulator
 uid: microsoft.quantum.how-to.csharp-local
 ---

-# Run a Q# and .NET program on a local quantum simulator
+# Write a Q# and .NET program to run on a local quantum simulator

 The Q# programming language is built to work well with .NET languages such as C# and F#.
 This guide demonstrate how to use Q# with a host program written in a .NET language.